-At Key Stage 3, ICT and Computing is taught to year 7 and 8 with pupils receiving 3 lessons per fortnight over a 9 week rotation with the Technology department.
+At Key Stage 3, ICT and Computing is taught as part of the Technology department to year 7 and 8 with pupils receiving two lessons per fortnight.
 The curriculum delivery plan prepares the pupils for taking the ICT or Computing qualification in year 9 and 10.
-The programme covers areas such as word-processing skills, presentation skills and desktop publishing skills and incorporates the new computing curriculum including programming, web design, graphics and will enable pupils to think like a computer scientist.
-One important aspect is cover where the pupils complete a project on understanding the dangers of the Internet and how to stay safe online.
+The programme covers areas such as word-processing skills, presentation skills and desktop publishing skills, incorporating the computing curriculum including programming, and will enable pupils to think like a computer scientist.

 In key Stage 4, the students study the following:

-There are 2 pathways in the sixth form that are on offer.
-The first pathway is one of the 2 BTEC courses.
+There are two pathways in the sixth form that are on offer.

 The first is the BTEC Level 3 National Extended Certificate in Information Technology (new for 2016).
 The entry requirements to access this courses is 5 GCSEs A*-C and is delivered over a 2 year period, with the final exam at the end of the 2nd year and is equivalent to 1 A Level.
 There are 3 mandatory units, 1 internal and 2 external.
 Learners must complete and achieve at pass grade or above for all these units including 1 optional unit to pass the course.